ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     # -r = recursively remove sub-directories, -f means *force* (auto-'yes')
     # We actually want to use those directories, so un-archive them again!

 Obviously, be careful with 'rm -rf'.
+There's pretty much no way to 'un-delete' something on the command line.

 BASH Wildcard Characters and Find